Coma

-A coma is a deep state of prolonged unconsciousness in which a person cannot be awakened, fails to respond normally to painful stimuli, light, or sound, lacks a normal sleep-wake cycle and does not initiate voluntary actions.
+A coma (from Ancient Greek κῶμα koma 'deep sleep') is a prolonged state of deep unconsciousness in which a person cannot be awakened, fails to respond normally to stimuli (including pain, light, and sound), lacks a normal sleep-wake cycle and does not initiate voluntary actions.
 The person may experience respiratory and circulatory problems due to the body's inability to maintain normal bodily functions.
 People in a coma often require extensive medical care to maintain their health and prevent complications such as pneumonia or blood clots.
 Coma patients exhibit a complete absence of wakefulness and are unable to consciously feel, speak or move.
-Comas can be the result of natural causes, or can be medically induced, for example, during general anesthesia.
+Comas can be the result of natural causes, or can be medically induced; for example, during general anesthesia.

 Clinically, a coma can be defined as the consistent inability to follow a one-step command.
 For a patient to maintain consciousness, the components of wakefulness and awareness must be maintained.
-Wakefulness is a quantitative assessment of the degree of consciousness, whereas awareness is a qualitative assessment of the functions mediated by the cerebral cortex, including cognitive abilities such as attention, sensory perception, explicit memory, language, the execution of tasks, temporal and spatial orientation and reality judgment.
+Wakefulness is a quantitative assessment of the degree of consciousness, whereas awareness is a qualitative assessment of the functions mediated by the cerebral cortex, including cognitive abilities such as attention, sensory perception, explicit memory, language, the execution of tasks, temporal and spatial orientation, and reality judgment.
 Neurologically, consciousness is maintained by the activation of the cerebral cortex—the gray matter that forms the brain's outermost layer—and by the reticular activating system (RAS), a structure in the brainstem.

-Etymology

-The term 'coma', from the Greek κῶμα koma, meaning deep sleep, had already been used in the Hippocratic corpus (Epidemica) and later by Galen (second century AD).
-Subsequently, it was hardly used in the known literature up to the middle of the 17th century.
-The term is found again in Thomas Willis' (1621–1675) influential De anima brutorum (1672), where lethargy (pathological sleep), 'coma' (heavy sleeping), carus (deprivation of the senses) and apoplexy (into which carus could turn and which he localized in the white matter) are mentioned.
-The term carus is also derived from Greek, where it can be found in the roots of several words meaning soporific or sleepy.
-It can still be found in the root of the term 'carotid'.
-Thomas Sydenham (1624–89) mentioned the term 'coma' in several cases of fever (Sydenham, 1685).